Amesbury educates pupils to 13+ because our experience tells us that all things being equal it is the best age of transfer for a pupil.

 Years 5 to 8

-In Year 5 (aged 9-10) and Year 6 (aged 10-11) there are between 42-45 pupils in each age group.
-For pastoral purposes the pupils are divided into three Tutor Groups.
+In Year 5 (aged 9-10) and Year 6 (aged 10-11) pupils are divided into three Tutor Groups.
 From Year 5 onwards subjects are taught by subject specialists and children move around the school for their lessons.

-In Year 7 (aged 11-12) and Year 8 (aged 12-13) there are normally between 30-32 pupils in each year group.
-For pastoral purposes they are divided into three/four Tutor Groups.
+In Year 7 (aged 11-12) and Year 8 (aged 12-13) pupils are divided into three/four Tutor Groups.
 Each child remains with the same Tutor for two years.

 In Years 5-8 the day starts at 8.15am and finishes at 4.40pm.
 The option to do Prep at school is widely taken up, thus their day usually finishes 5:45pm.
 Sports fixtures for Years 5-8 take place on a Wednesday afternoon.